memcached/memcached.github.io/content/features/proxy/_index.md

 The Memcached proxy uses various criteria to decide which of its known backends that it should forward data storage or retrieval requests to.
 These criteria can include the following:

-* A prefix on the requested key name.
-For example, you can configure the router to send requests for the key `data/12345` to one pool of back-end servers, and requests for the key `cust/12345` to a different pool.
+* **Key prefix.** For example, you can configure the router to send requests for the key `data/12345` to one pool of back-end servers, and requests for the key `cust/12345` to a different pool.
 Requests with no prefix or an unrecognized prefix can be handled by a designated default pool.

     You can configure the proxy to recognize various shapes of prefixes, with different lead-in or separator characters between the prefix and the main key name.
 For example, if your application's cache keys look more like `--cust//12345` than `cust/12345`, you can still configure the proxy to recognize the former case as having the prefix `cust`.

-* The TCP port that the client has connected to the proxy.
-For example, you can configure the proxy to listen on TCP ports `11211` and `11212`, and route requests differently depending upon the connected port.
+* **TCP port.** For example, you can configure the proxy to listen on TCP ports `11211` and `11212`, and route requests differently depending upon the connected port.

-* Specific route handlers invoked by the configuration file.
-For example, say that you configure the proxy to call the route handler `route_allsync{}`, with a list of three pools, every time it receives a cache request for a key with the prefix `cust`.
+* **Route handler arguments.** For example, say that you configure the proxy to call the route handler `route_allsync{}`, with a list of three pools, every time it receives a cache request for a key with the prefix `cust`.
 In that case, a request to store data under `cust/12345-abcd` will be sent in parallel to all three pools that you named in the `route_allsync{}` call in the proxy configuration file, in the definition of the `cust` route.

 For more information about configuring proxy pools and routes, see [Configure the built-in proxy]({{<proxy_base_path>}}configure).